Opening a gift might feel awkward for introverts who dislike being in the spotlight and tend to keep their feelings to themselves.

-Even as a kid, I felt like I didn’t respond appropriately to getting a gift.
-We’d see TV clips of kids jumping up and down and screaming on Christmas morning, and I couldn’t imagine ever getting anything that would make me celebrate like that.
-I just didn’t like, or want, the attention, and would do as much as possible to stay out of the spotlight.
-I was definitely not the kid screaming and running around the house.
+Even then, as a child, I sensed I wasn’t responding appropriately to getting a gift.
+TV clips showed other kids jumping up and down and screaming on Christmas morning, but I couldn’t imagine ever getting anything that would make me celebrate like that.
+As an introvert, I just didn’t like, or want, all the attention, and I would do as much as possible to stay out of the spotlight.

 More than that, I seemed to struggle with any appropriate response to presents.
-I appreciated them, but I always felt like I wasn’t smiling big enough.
+I appreciated them, but I always felt like my smile wasn’t big enough.
 Or that my eyes weren’t opening wide enough… or that my mouth wasn’t registering enough shock.
 Or even that I didn’t immediately jump up and hug the gift-giver and thank them in tears.

-Of course, I liked getting free stuff.
-But a lot of times it just seemed like another ritual that needed to be done, so I went along with it.
+Of course, like anyone else, I liked getting free stuff, but a lot of times it just seemed like another ritual that needed to be done, so I went along with it.

 Even now, as a 30-something adult, I still struggle with receiving gifts.
 If I see something I want… I just order it online and have it in my hands within a couple of days.
-Most of the time, it’s not an impulse buy.
-As an INTJ “Mastermind,” one of the 16 Myers-Briggs personality types, I carefully weigh the pros and cons of buying the item, as well as determine the value of the price tag associated with it.
+Most of the time, it’s not an impulse purchase.
+As an introvert, I usually carefully weigh the pros and cons of buying any item, as well as determine the value of the price tag associated with it.

 3 Gift-Receiving Tips for Introverts

-For me, it goes like this: “I’ve been married to her for 11 years, and she’s seen all the good/bad/ugly parts of me.
-And she is still going out of her way to try to get me something that’s just for me, simply because she loves me.”
+For me, it goes something like this: “I’ve been married to her for 11 years, so she’s seen all the good/bad/ugly parts of me, and she’s still going out of her way to try to get me something that’s just for me, simply because she loves me.”
 Or, “I’m grateful that my dad is alive to send me another gift this Christmas.”

 - Approach them later one-on-one and thank them.
 This is the kind of meaningful conversation an introvert is great at, and you don’t have the pressure of the entire room listening to what you’re saying.

 - Send a follow-up text.
 A simple text the same day you got the gift goes a long way.
 “Thank you again so much for the ___.
-I really appreciate the time and effort you spent to make me feel special…” Introverts are better at texting than talking most of time.
-You don’t have to worry about your facial expression when you’re sitting on the couch texting people you love.
-They’ll feel appreciated on the other end of that text, and it might bring a huge smile to their face.
+I really appreciate the time and effort you spent to make me feel special…” Most of the time, introverts are better at texting than talking, due to the way our brains are wired.
+Plus, you don’t have to worry about your facial expression when you’re sitting on the couch at home texting the people who you love.
+They’ll feel appreciated on the other end of that text, and it might bring a smile to their face.

-There are few things more challenging for spouses and siblings during the holiday season than choosing the perfect gifts for the introverts on their shopping lists.
+There are few things more challenging for spouses and siblings during the holiday season than choosing the perfect gifts for the introverts on their shopping lists, because we may not be very vocal or obvious about what we want.
 Observant and thoughtful, many introverts are good at gift-giving themselves, which just adds to the pressure on others who want to return the favor.

-So, introvert, create a wish list and send it to them before your birthday or the holidays.
-Choose items that can be purchased online, through Amazon or other places, and send them links to the exact things you want.
-They might have to get over it feeling a bit disingenuous, but they’ll get over it.
-And in the end, both parties will feel good.
-It will take the stress away for them, and you’ll get something you really want — ultimately making it less awkward when you open the gift on Christmas morning (or whatever winter holiday you celebrate).
+So, do your loved ones a favor and create a gift wish list ahead of your birthday or the holidays.
+Choose items that can be easily purchased online, and make it simple for them by sending them links to the exact things you want.
+They might have to get over it feeling a bit disingenuous, but they’ll get over it, and in the end, both parties will feel good.
+It will take the stress away for them, and you’ll get something you really want — ultimately making it less awkward when you open the gift on Christmas morning.

 Introvert, what helps take the awkwardness out of gift-receiving for you?
 Let me know in the comments below.